 A hiring manager would expect to see certain foundational skill sets in your resume application.

-An entry level stage Waiter (less than 1 years’ experience) may:
+An entry-level stage Waitress (less than 1 year experience) may:

 - Responsible for collecting menu requests from patrons

 - Serve meals to patrons and collect dishes and cutlery